Reductions of piecewise-trivial principal comodule algebras: Introduction and preliminaries

-The reducibility of a locally trivial principal bundle can be phrased in terms of transition functions (cf.\ \cite{kn63}, Proposition~I.5.3): \begin{proposition} Let $G'$ be a closed subgroup of $G$.
-A principal $G$-bundle $ \pi : X \rightarrow M$ is reducible to a locally trivial principal $G'$-bundle $X'$ if and only if there exists a local trivialisation of $X$ (with respect to the same covering as that of $X'$) such that all transition functions take values in $G'$. \end{proposition}
+All the foregoing discussion of reductions and prologations is valid for arbitrary Cartan principal bundles~\cite{c-h67}, i.e.\ without the assumption of local triviality.
+The local triviality of a principal bundle allows us to phrase its reducibility in terms of transition functions (cf.\ \cite{kn63}, Proposition~I.5.3): \begin{theorem} Let $G'$ be a closed subgroup of $G$.
+A principal $G$-bundle $X\to M$ is reducible to a locally trivial principal $G'$-bundle $X'\to M$ if and only if there exists a local trivialisation of $X$ (with respect to the same covering as that of $X'$) such that all transition functions take values in~$G'$. \end{theorem}